-The 121st Clarkston Glasgow Scout Group has been in the heart of Clarkston for over 60 years.
-We have over 250 members and our group has been going for over 85 years!
-We've boys and girls and offer them fun, friendship and help them realise their own potential.
-In our group, we have three Beaver colonies, three Cub packs, one Scout troop and an Explorer unit that meet in the hall during the week.
+The 121st Clarkston Glasgow Scout Group has been in the heart of Clarkston for almost 90 years.
+We have over 400 youth and adult members across our group, with three Beaver colonies, three Cub packs, two Scout troops and an Explorer Scout Unit.

 Our aim?
 Well, we want to promote the development of young people in achieving their full physical, intellectual, social and spiritual potential, as individuals, as responsible citizens and as members of their local, national and international communities.

 How do we do it?
 We provide them with exciting and adventurous activities with progressive training based on the scout promise and law, guided by adult leadership.

 Our Beavers and Cubs all take part in balanced programmes throughout the year.
 They work through various challenge and activity badges.
 Our Beavers get opportunities to learn about themselves, explore their feelings and develop good habits of health and personal safety.
 Cubs work together, go to indoor camps and learn new skills.